Shifting and the Right Hand

 - The “Romantic” shift: here the shift is done on the “new” bow.
 We could call this shift also “expressive” or “dramatic”.
 Playing the shift on the new bow has the effect of drawing attention to the glissando thus converting the shift into a powerful expressive device.

-CHANGING THE BOW EARLY AS AN EXPRESSIVE AND TECHNICAL AID TO SHIFTING
+CHANGING THE BOW EARLY AS AN EXPRESSIVE AND TECHNICAL AID IN “ROMANTIC” SHIFTING

-Changing the bow before its rhythmically correct moment (before the music says we should) can be a very useful expressive and technical aid for shifting.
+For “romantic” shifts (where we do our glissando on the new bow), changing the bow before its rhythmically correct moment (before the music says we should) can be a very useful expressive and technical aid.
 This sounds strange so let’s look directly at some examples of this:

 Whereas we might think that changing the bow early would deform the notated rhythm, in fact, it doesn’t.
 This is because the bow change does not have an accent or clear articulation.
 It is a “disguised”, “hidden”, bow change, equivalent to when we change the bow imperceptibly during a very long note (which we do often) in order to sustain it better.